googleforgames/agones/sdks/rust/README.md

 # Rust Game Server Client SDK

+"⚠️⚠️⚠️ **This is currently a development feature and has not been released** ⚠️⚠️⚠️

 This is the Rust version of the Agones Game Server Client SDK.
 Check the [Client SDK Documentation](../) for more details on each of the SDK functions and how to run the SDK locally.